 What is biohacking?
-A clinical guide to separating evidence-based practices from wellness marketing, with examples, risks and a practical checklist.
+A 2026 clinical guide to separate evidence from wellness marketing, with prudent dosing, metrics, risks and a checklist.

 Biohacking means using data, habits and measurable interventions to improve everyday biology: sleep, energy, metabolism, body composition, performance, inflammation and long-term health.
 Done well, it looks less like gadget culture and more like precision preventive medicine.
 Done badly, it is wellness marketing wearing a lab coat.